 The Twitter app for Windows Phone devices was recently updated, and it now looks and feels more in line with its siblings on Android and iOS.
-Unfortunately, though, when it comes to features, the app still has a ways to go in order to fully close the gap.
+And thanks to recent updates, its feature set is gradually closing the gap as well.

 Each time you boot up the Twitter app, it opens to your Home screen and lands on the last tweet that you read.
 From here, you can swipe through the Timeline normally, or tap the Home icon to quickly jump to the top.
 A tap on any individual tweet expands it onto a new screen, which offers options to Reply, Retweet, Favorite, or Share (via e-mail or text).
-In some cases, this popped-out tweet also shows rich media like thumbnails of linked images or previews for links to select sites.
+In some cases, this popped-out tweet also shows rich media like thumbnails of linked images, previews for links, or even Vine videos.
 While everything here certainly works nicely, I would much prefer to see tweets expanded inline, without having to pop out to a new screen each time.
 To be fair, though, I have the same wish for the Twitter app on Android.

 The Connect tab charts your interactions with Twitter friends, showing your mentions and letting you know when others retweet you, favorite your tweets, or begin following you.
 The experience here is straightforward and standard across all of Twitter's mobile apps.

 This tab houses several items: suggestions for other users to follow, a category browser for finding Twitter users that suit your interests, a Find Friends tool for uploading your phone's contacts, and a list of trending topics.
 One thing that's missing here is the Activity stream, which in other apps (including Twitter for Android and iOS) gives you a quick snapshot of what your Twitter connections are marking as favorites, retweeting, and otherwise engaging in on Twitter.
 Also missing is the ability to filter trending topics by location.